Faculty & Staff

-Thomas Becker is a Clinical Instructor at the Human Rights Program.
-He is an attorney and activist who has spent most of the past decade working on human rights issues in Bolivia.
+Thomas Becker is a Clinical Instructor at the International Human Rights Clinic, and an attorney and activist who has spent most of the past decade working on human rights issues in Bolivia.
 As a student at Harvard Law School, he was the driving force behind launching Mamani v.
 Sanchez de Lozada, a lawsuit against Bolivia’s former president and defense minister for their role in the massacre of indigenous peasants.
 After graduating, he moved to Bolivia, where he has worked with the survivors for over a decade.
 This spring, Becker and his co-counsel obtained a $10 million jury verdict for family members of those killed in “Black October,” marking the first time a living ex-president has been held accountable in a U.S. court for human rights violations.
 The verdict was overturned by a federal judge and is currently being appealed in the Eleventh Circuit of Appeals.
 Becker’s human rights work has included investigating torture and disappearance of Adavasis in India, documenting war crimes in Lebanon, and serving as a nonviolent bodyguard for the Zapatista guerrillas in Chiapas, Mexico.
 When he is not practicing law, Becker is an award-winning musician and songwriter who has recorded with Grammy-winning producers and toured throughout the world as a drummer and guitarist.